 House subsidence repairs are typically expensive and often take months to complete.
 The cost to fix subsidence in the UK ranges anywhere between £5,000 and £50,000.

-If you have insurance, it can cover some of the full cost of fixing subsidence.
+If you have insurance, especially home insurance, that covers subsidence, it can cover some of the full cost.

 The cost of repairing subsidence mainly depends on the type of repairs that the property requires to fix the issue.
 These can include: